 This disorder affects 1 in 6000-10000 infants 1.

 Spinal muscular atrophy typically affects infants and young children, presenting with progressive, symmetrical, proximal-predominant muscle atrophy and weakness of varying severity 1,2.
 Although the lower extremities can have greater involvement, axial, intercostal, and bulbar musculature are also frequently involved 1,2.

 - type 1 (Werdnig-Hoffman disease): infantile form, most severe and most common form, onset before six months

 - type 2: intermediate form, onset between six and twelve months

 - type 4: adult form

-SMA has an autosomal recessive mode of inheritance due to mutations to the SMN1 (survival motor neurone 1) gene on chromosome 5 1,2.
+Spinal muscular atrophy has an autosomal recessive mode of inheritance due to mutations to the SMN1 (survival motor neuron 1) gene on chromosome 5 1,2.
 This mutated gene has a carrier frequency of 1 in 40 1,2.

 In muscles, the predominant features are those of muscle atrophy 5,6.
 Mild types tend to demonstrate fatty infiltration of muscular bundles with increased prominence of intramuscular fat planes 5,6.
 Intermediate forms may show ragged atrophy of muscles, while the severe forms often show gross atrophy 5,6.

 In the spinal cord, MRI may reveal T2 hyperintensities in the anterior horns of the cervical cord, and less so in the thoracolumbar cord, that are thought to histopathologically correspond to motor neuron loss in these regions 3.
 These features may resemble the owl's eye sign 3.

 Treatment and prognosis

 Although management was once considered to be mainly supportive, recent advances (as of June 2017) have led to the development of oligonucleotide drugs (e.g. nusinersen) and novel gene therapies (e.g. AVXS-101) which hold promise in improving the quality of life and prognosis of these patients 7,8.

 History and etymology